The Unhealthiest Restaurant Meals You Should Never Order

 Buddha's Feast is a mixture of green beans, shiitakes, broccoli, carrots, and tofu in a velvety sauce, and, as restaurant entrées go, a rarity.
 That's because it's possible to eat the entire dish on your own without putting a dent in a healthy eating plan.
-For a complete plant-based meal, add a side of brown rice for a total of 450 calories, 72 grams carbohydrate, 12 grams of fiber, and 29 grams protein, and the same amount of fat, sodium, and sugar.
+For a completely plant-based meal, add a side of brown rice for a total of 450 calories, 72 grams of carbohydrates, 12 grams of fiber, and 29 grams of protein, with the same amount of fat, sodium, and sugar.

 On the Border